sashittal-group/FateSens/README.md

 The data used for this analysis can be found at (LARRY data on neutrophil-monocyte trajectory): https://doi.org/10.6084/m9.figshare.31846435

 **Note:** The tutorial uses a subsampled dataset (20% of cells) for quick demonstration, which takes approximately 2-3 minutes to run.
-For full dataset analysis, comment out the subsampling step.
+For full dataset analysis, comment out 1. the subsampling step 2. increase n_neighbor_for_jacobian, I recommend 200.
 Full dataset processing takes approximately 20-30 minutes on a single core.